 1. In the Thumbnails or Timeline view, select the first of the two scenes between which you want to add a transition.
 For example, if you want to add a transition between scenes 2 and 3, select any panel from scene 2.

 - 2. Do one of the following:

+- From the Storyboard toolbar, click the New Transition ★ button.

 - Select Storyboard > Add Transition.

 • Right-click the scene thumbnails and select Add Transition.